novasamatech/parity-signer/HDKD.md

 ### Keypair generation process Substrate

-1. The recovery phrase goes into the `tiny-bip39` crate to produce entropy: https://docs.rs/tiny-bip39/0.6.2/bip39/struct.Mnemonic.html#method.entropy
+1. The key phrase goes into the `tiny-bip39` crate to produce entropy: https://docs.rs/tiny-bip39/0.6.2/bip39/struct.Mnemonic.html#method.entropy
 2. Generate the "mini secret key" from entropy: https://docs.rs/substrate-bip39/0.3.1/substrate_bip39/fn.mini_secret_from_entropy.html
 3. "mini secret key" can be used with `schnorrkel` to create the MiniSecretKey that can be expanded into a full keypair: https://docs.rs/schnorrkel/0.8.5/schnorrkel/keys/struct.MiniSecretKey.html
 4. MiniSecretKey can be used for signing, or we can derive new secrets from it. https://github.com/paritytech/parity-signer/blob/0cb137a2a3717c178be6981f9d47129ef3067e5e/rust/signer/src/sr25519.rs#L48-L51